The AIRcable Host XR on a Mac

 in Bluetooth window, select “Show Bluetooth in menu bar” at bottom of window.

-then, holding “control” and “option” on keyboard, click the BT Icon in menu bar
+then, holding “shift” and “option” together on keyboard, then click the BT Icon in menu bar

 remember the first half of the MAC address.
 That is the manufacturer's ID